-Find out about what different animals do during the winter in this non-fiction book All About Animals in Winter Celebrate Winter, which animals fur changes color and why, which hibernate and what do the other animals do.
+Find out about what different animals do during the winter in this non-fiction book All About Animals in Winter Celebrate Winter, which animals fur changes colour and why, which hibernate and what do the other animals do.

-In this non-fiction picture book All About Winter Weather Celebrate Winter discover the weather and enjoy reading with your older preschoolers.
+In this non-fiction picture book, All About Winter Weather Celebrate Winter discover the weather and enjoy reading with your older preschoolers.
 This is an ideal non-fiction book for those emergent readers and those getting to grips with reading.

 The Let’s Read and Find out series of books is a great set of preschoolers that will last till they become independent readers.
 Animals in Winter Lets-Read-and-Find-Out Science goes through what happens to many different species of animals during the winter months – like where do the butterflies go?